fatasfaps/fatasfaps.github.io/_pages/Log.md

 title: Logs
 subtitle: The second brain, the key takeaways.
 description: >
-  Juggling between mundanities and suddenly the traces of thought are nowhere nowhere to be found — yet again.
+  Juggling between mundanities and suddenly the traces of thought are nowhere to be found —yet again.
 Here's my attempt to capture them.
 nav: false
 nav_order: 1
 pagination: